Project Management

 **Assignees:** [Everyone in CFL](https://github.com/orgs/ocadotechnology/teams/cfl?query=membership%3Achild-team).

-Is assigned to tasks, delivers their requirements, and follows our Definition of Done [to close tasks].
+Is assigned to [tasks](#tasks), delivers their requirements, and follows our [Definition of Done](#definition-of-done) \[to close [tasks](#tasks)].

 **Responsibilities:**